Nuitka/Nuitka/Developer_Manual.rst

    ./misc/check-with-pylint --hide-todos

-Ideally the above command gives no warnings, but that has never been true so far.
-This has not yet been reached.
-The existing warnings often still serve as a kind of "TODO" items.
-We are not white listing them, because they indicate a problem that should be solved.
+Ideally the above command gives no warnings.
+This is currently the case.

 If you submit a patch, it would be good if you checked that it doesn't introduce new warnings, but that is not strictly required. it will happen before release,